 As Yulara is a real town, it’s got an IGA supermarket, a post office, hairdresser, and quite a few overpriced touristy shops.

-As we have an entire section on Uluru on the website, we’re not going to repeat all that information here.
+We have an entire section on Uluru on the website so we’re not going to repeat all that information here.
 Instead, here are some links that you will find very useful:

 - Uluru Pre-Planning Guide

 - What to see and do at Uluru